hayatoy/cloudml-magic/README.md

 # cloudml-magic
 cloudml-magic is a Jupyter Notebook Magics for interactively working with [Google Cloud Machine Learning Engine](https://cloud.google.com/ml-engine/).
+Your Tensorflow or Keras code on Notebook will run on ML Engine, just by running cells.

 ![diagram](readme_diagram.png)

 # Prerequisites
-Before you begin, prepare Google Cloud Platform project and enable billing.
+Before you begin, prepare [Google Cloud Platform](https://cloud.google.com/) project, enable billing and install [Google Cloud SDK](https://cloud.google.com/sdk/downloads).

 Also this magics use Application Default Credentials.
 To activate the credentials, enter